uriel0byte/Cybersecurity-Writeups/Hack The Box/HTB-Sherlocks/Noxious/README.md

 ### Phase 4: Intent Confirmation

-**Task 9 — What is the actual file share the victim was trying to navigate to?**
+**Task 9 — Just to get more context surrounding the incident, what is the actual file share that the victim was trying to navigate to?**

 > `\\DC01\DC-Confidential`